-1.2.1.3 Branch Processing Unit (BPU)
+1.2.4 Branch Processing Unit (BPU)

-The BPU is used for branch instructions and condition register logical operations.
-All branches, including unconditional branches, are placed in a reservation station until conditions are resolved and they can be executed.
-At that point, branch instructions are executed in order-the completion unit is notified whether the prediction was correct.
+The BPU handles prediction and recovery for branch instructions.
+All branches, including unconditional branches, are placed in a two-entry reservation station until conditions are resolved and they can be executed.
+At that point, branch instructions are executed in order and the completion unit is notified whether the prediction was correct.